Why is Espresso served with Sparkling water?

 Espresso is a rich beverage containing numerous oils that can linger on the palate for an extended period.
 Sipping water helps to cleanse the mouth of these oils and stimulate saliva production, which can help to prevent bad breath.

 However, if you enjoy the lingering aftertaste of espresso and do not plan to interact with others, you can choose to forgo the water.
-Ultimately, the decision is a matter of personal preference.
+The decision is a matter of personal preference.

 4. To avoid irritation in the stomach